Pure wool and nature base raw materials

 Behind every Pampa product is a long and complex process that is steeped in tradition and untouched by modern technology.
 The techniques used to make our textiles are part of the fabric of Argentinian heritage.

 Our artisans work with 100% raw sheep’s and llama’s wool – a naturally sustainable material.
 The process therefore begins with the people who care for and protect the community’s livestock.
 The fleece is first selected and washed, then the fibres are hand-spun with a spindle or distaff and then re-spun with two complete spindles, twisting the yarn and turning it into a two-threaded string.
-The dying process follows.
-Our artisans typically use natural pigments obtained from plants, flowers, vegetables, insects and smoke, but sometimes they add anilines (mineral dyes) to create more intense colours.
+The dyeing process follows.
+Our artisans typically use natural pigments obtained from plants, flowers, vegetables and smoke, but sometimes they add anilines (mineral dyes) to create more intense colours.
 The tones obtained from natural dyes are never completely uniform.